SAP-archive/i40-aas/doc/markdown/data-manager.md

 The data manager acts as a router that forwards requests to the responsible storage adapter services.
 An overview of its API is available at the server under the route `/api-docs`

-## Configuration
-Configuration is handled via environment variables.
-In the `environment:` section of the container in `docker-compose.yml` is a full list of environment variables, some of which can be configured via the `.env` file located in the repository root.

 ## Submodels
 Route a submodel to its respective adapter